 1. Accessibility Scanner

-It is one of the useful apps that everyone should use.
+It is one of the most useful apps that everyone can use.
 The Android app promotes accessibility improvements for Android apps without requiring any technical skills.
 The primary purpose of this app is to make things easier to read.

-It suggests to users a few enhancements for Android apps to make things easy to read or access.
-For instance, it will suggest enhancing the text by increasing the background contrast, color, brightness, etc.
+It suggests a few enhancements for Android apps to make them easier to read or access.
+For instance, it suggests enhancing the text by increasing the background contrast, color, brightness, etc.

 2. Android Accessibility Suite

 Android Accessibility Suite is meant to help visually impaired people interact with their devices.
-Google itself backs the app, and it’s relatively simple to use.
+Google backs the app, which is relatively simple to use.

 Android Accessibility Suite offers vibration, spoken, and audible feedback to help the visually impaired interact with their devices.